Target level of study

 18h

-The word "biomimicry" comes from the ancient Greek: bios (bios), life, and mimesis, imitation.
+The word "biomimicry" comes from ancient Greek: bios (bios), life, and mimesis, imitation.

-This term refers to the study of extra- and intracellular biological phenomena using in vitro experimental techniques designed to reproduce, i.e. "imitate", qualitatively and quantitatively the aspects characterizing these phenomena.
+This term refers to the study of extra- and intracellular biological phenomena using in vitro experimental techniques aimed at reproducing, i.e., "imitating," qualitatively and quantitatively the aspects that characterize these phenomena.

 Physical modeling of living systems